AmberLee2427/VBMicrolensing/docs/python/OrbitalMotion.md

 # Orbital motion

-Binary lenses orbit around the common center of mass.
+Binary and triple lenses orbit around the common center of mass.
 If the microlensing event is long enough, we should take orbital motion into account.
 However, to first order, microlensing is only sensitive to changes in the projected separation and orientation of the binary lenses, while most orbital parameters remain unconstrained.
-Rather than adding too many dimensions to our parameter space, in order to describe the subtle deviations in our microlensing event, it can be sufficient to restrict to circular orbits.
+Rather than adding too many dimensions to our parameter space, in order to describe the subtle deviations in our microlensing event, it might be sufficient to restrict to circular orbits.
+Let us start by binary lenses and then extend to triple lenses

+## Orbital motion in binary lenses

-VBMicrolensing offers two functions:
+For binary lenses, VBMicrolensing offers two functions:

 ```
 BinaryLightCurveOrbital